ashishch164/WebDev_Projects/Webchatbox/README.md

 1.Allows to set up middlewares to respond to HTTP Requests.

 2.Defines a routing table which is used to perform different actions based on HTTP Method and URL.

+## Feature
+It has a very simple layout .User can send messages easily and receives from them also.

 **Note : This application only works on my system,So i have to write localhost:5555 on browser's URL (where i hosted my server of this webchat application).
 So to start my server ,I have to write command node server.js   in command prompt ,and then server becomes active and open two windows (just to look like two person is chatting from two different windows) and now we are good to go.**